RaleighSF/amazon-sagemaker-aws-greengrass-custom-object-detection-model/README.md

 This material strives to provide a comprehensive set of notebooks to showcase a standard ML Object detection workflow.
 The workflow is being leveraged as part of a larger foundational CV/ML framework.
 This repo was forked from Angela Wang's original work but substantially modified to account for (among other things) a custom Tensorflow image, model optimization through Hyperparameter tuning jobs, and model inference.
 The conclusion of the excercise produces model artifacts that can be consumed by your application.

+**Object detection** is the process of identifying and localizing objects in an image.
+A typical object detection solution takes in an image as input and provides a bounding box on the image where an object of interest is, along with identifying what object the box encapsulates.

 ### CV/ML Toolkit Objectives:
 1. Data collection/procurement by way of capturing static frames from video.
 1. Curating a good data-set to prepare for labeling